 Significantly, while most red wines age primarily on their tannins, some seem to age on their acidity.
 A Burgundy with a very high pH (low acidity) would be unstable, but a Bandol with the same pH would not, because Bandol has much higher tannin levels and tannins have an antiseptic effect.
 ‘But high acidity is not necessary in itself,’ insists Piteot.
 ‘Some great years like 1947 had low acidity and have evolved well.’

 If you’re confused by what makes red wines age, try whites.
-With white wines there seems to be little or no correlation between phenolic content and longevity.
+With white wines, the wine ageing process seems to have little or no correlation between phenolic content and longevity.
 White wines have much lower phenolic concentration than reds, yet grape varieties like Riesling, which are very low in polyphenols, can age superbly for decades.

 The world’s longest-lived white wines, such as top Sauternes, German Beerenauslesen and Tokaji, tend to be high in acidity and sugar, and are often also affected by botrytis.
 It is thought that acidity in particular, but also sugar and botrytis, play important roles in stabilising white wine.
 Another key factor is barrel fermentation and maturation, where a wine’s prolonged contact with the lees (dead fragments of yeasts) seems to help stabilise it.